TOSIT-IO/TDP/onboarding/README.md

 - A "good" Linux sys-admin
 - A "good" Hadoop cluster admin

-As a end user, your goal is to:
+As an end user, your goal is to:
 - Deploy TDP cluster
 - Evaluate the product
 - Report bugs and issues